 Why it's important:

-Confirmation: Lets the user know their action (click, tap, drag) was registered by the system.
-This is especially useful on touch interfaces or where visual feedback might be subtle or delayed.
+Confirmation: Lets the user know their action was registered.
+Especially useful on touch interfaces or where visual feedback is subtle.

-Responsiveness: Makes the interface feel more "alive" and responsive, akin to pressing a physical button and hearing/feeling a click.
+Responsiveness: Makes the interface feel more "alive," akin to pressing a physical button.

 Reduced Uncertainty: Users don't have to wonder if their click "went through."